oltree/online-cinema-backend/README.md

 - **Prettier:** An opinionated code formatter that enforces consistent code style.
 - **Jest:** A JavaScript testing framework with a focus on simplicity and performance.

-## Installation

-1. Clone the repository.
-2. Navigate to the project directory.
-3. Run `yarn` to install the dependencies.

 ## Scripts

 - `build`: Builds the application using Nest.